SyriaOfficial Name: Syrian Arab Republic

 Safety and Security

 There is an ongoing and increased risk of kidnapping of U.S. citizens and Westerners in general throughout the country.
-In August 2012, a U.S. citizen journalist was kidnapped near Damascus and in November 2012, another U.S. citizen journalist was kidnapped in Idlib Governorate; the status of these U.S. citizens is unknown at this time.
+In August 2012, a U.S. citizen journalist was kidnapped near Damascus and in November 2012, another U.S. citizen journalist was kidnapped in Idlib Governorate; the status of these U.S. citizens is unknown.
 In early April 2013, an Italian journalist was kidnapped, and in late April 2013, two Orthodox Christian Bishops were abducted in the northern city of Aleppo.
-It is unknown if regime forces or opposition elements conducted these kidnappings.
-Most recently, on June 7, two French journalists were taken in Aleppo.
-Since the start of the uprising against Syrian President Bashar al-Assad's regime in March 2011, at least 24 foreigners, primarily journalists, have been reportedly kidnapped or killed in the fighting.
+It is unknown what entity carried out these kidnappings.
+Most recently, on June 7, 2013, two French journalists were taken in Aleppo.
+Other U.S. citizens have gone missing and are believed kidnapped since 2012, from diverse backgrounds ranging from academia to humanitarian work.
+Since the start of the uprising against Syrian President Bashar al-Assad's regime in March 2011, the U.S. has received reports of 256 foreigners kidnapped in Syria, 80 of whom are still in captivity.
+The majority of the victims were journalists and aid workers.

-A porous border with Iraq and long-standing border issues with Iraq, Jordan, Lebanon, Turkey and Israel, have contributed to a complex security environment in Syria, which has been compounded by the protracted violent conflict and an influx of foreign fighters.
-There have been multiple reports of Syrian shelling of neighboring countries’ border areas throughout 2012 and 2013, most significantly in Lebanon, Turkey, and the Golan Heights.
-On October 3, 2012, Syrian military forces fired artillery shells that hit the town of Akcakale on the Turkish side of the Turkish-Syrian border, killing five people and wounding a number of others.
-Turkey responded with retaliatory artillery fire and cross-border incidents have continued sporadically since that time.
-Likely linked to the regime offensive in al Qusayr, indirect fire has crossed into Lebanon on several occasions, illustrating the continued potential for spillover of Syria’s conflict throughout the region.
+A porous border with Iraq and long-standing border issues with Iraq, Jordan, Lebanon, Turkey and Israel, have contributed to a complex security environment in Syria, compounded by a protracted violent conflict and influx of foreign fighters.
+There have been multiple reports of Syrian shelling of neighboring countries near border areas throughout 2012 and 2013 and now in 2014, most significantly in Lebanon, Turkey, and the Golan Heights.
+Indirect fire has crossed into Lebanon on several occasions, illustrating the continued potential for spillover of Syria’s conflict throughout the region.

 Syria has been a State Sponsor of Terrorism since 1979 and has given political support to a variety of terrorist groups affecting the stability of the region.
-The Al-Nusrah Front has claimed responsibility for numerous terrorist acts in Syria since December 2011, including four bombings in Aleppo on October 3, 2012 that killed more than 50 people and an October 9, 2012 suicide bomb attack on a Syrian Air Force Intelligence compound in a Damascus suburb that killed and wounded at least 100, including civilians.
+Among the groups currently fighting the regime, the Al-Nusrah Front has claimed responsibility for numerous terrorist acts in Syria and as of June 2013, had claimed responsibility for 57 of the 70 suicide attacks in Syria during the conflict.

 Terrorists often do not distinguish between U.S. government personnel and private U.S. citizens.
 Terrorists may target areas frequented by Westerners, such as tourist sites, hotels, restaurants, bars, nightclubs, and other frequently visited areas.
-U.S. citizens are urged to maintain a high level of vigilance and be aware of their surroundings.
+U.S. citizens are strongly encouraged to depart Syria immediately.
+U.S. citizens who choose to remain despite this warning should maintain a high level of vigilance and be aware of their surroundings.
 It is especially important for travelers to be unpredictable in their movements by varying times and routes and maintaining a low profile.

 While most Syrians appear genuinely friendly towards foreigners, underlying tensions can lead to a quick escalation in the potential for violence.
 Elements within both the regime, as well as opposition groups, maintain anti-American or anti-Western sentiment, which may intensify following significant events in the region, particularly those related to U.S.-Syria relations, international intervention in the ongoing conflict, Israeli-Palestinian issues, the status of Jerusalem, and clashes in Lebanon.

-U.S. citizens traveling through the area should remain aware that pre-existing tensions and instabilities continue to exist and U.S. interests and citizens might be targeted.
+The U.S. Department of State warns U.S. citizens against traveling to Syria.
+Pre-existing tensions and instabilities continue and U.S. interests and citizens have been targeted.
 On July 11, 2011, the U.S. Embassy and other embassies in Damascus were violently attacked by people participating in a pro-government demonstration.
 Similarly, in October 2011, the U.S. Ambassador’s convoy was attacked in a Damascus suburb while he met with an opposition figure.
-Both incidents caused significant property damage.
+Both indicidents caused significant property damage.

 Security personnel frequently place foreign visitors under surveillance.
 Hotel rooms, internet connections, telephones, and fax machines may be monitored, and personal possessions in hotel rooms may be searched.
 Taking photographs of anything that could be perceived as being of military or security interest may result in questioning, detention and/or confiscation of the images.
 Additionally, U.S. citizens should be aware that conversations on the topics of politics, religion and other social issues could lead to arrest.
 It is also illegal in Syria to possess specific-use electronic devices including GPS, short-wave or handheld radio equipment, or similar devices.